mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   When I navigate to "Drill Library" settings
   And I click "Add Drill"
   And I enter "Skating Speed" as the drill name
-  And I enter "Evaluate player's straight-line skating speed from blue line to blue line" as the evaluation criteria And I see the scoring scale is fixed at "1-10"
+  And I enter "Acceleration and straight-line speed assessment" as the drill description And I enter "Evaluate player's straight-line skating speed from blue line to blue line" as the evaluation criteria And I see the scoring scale is fixed at "1-10"
   And I click "Save"